Ved-Thote/PRODIGY_WD_02/README.md

 2. Navigate to the project folder:

 ```
-cd stopwatch-app
+cd PRODIGY_WD_02
 ```
-3. Open index.html in your browser:
+3. Open HTML file in your browser:

 ```
-index.html # For Windows
+stopWatch.html # For Windows
-index.html # For macOS
+stopWatch.html # For macOS
 ```

 4. "Start" to begin the stopwatch.